StPaulStylee/100DaysOfCode/README.md

 I took my first step into learning Angular by scaffolding my first project.
 I was able to instantly spin up a server and run a test, which was neat.
 ### Thoughts:
 Super introductory and therefore I don't have much to go on but I liked it so far...
 I didn't even have to write a server file, which was rad.
 Also, this resource uses typescript, so that will be on awesome experience.

+# Day 66, February 8th, 2018
+### What I did:
+I built out a Pomodoro timer component
+### Thoughts:
+I'm really enjoying Angular so far.
+I am trying to use my Mapt subscription again to see if they can redeem themselves after that CSS Grid debacle...
+So far, i am mixed feelings.
+The resource is really good at some points, but very poor in others.
+It is only the first chapter too so that is not the best sign.
+I will stick with it through chapter 2 and reasses afterwards...
+If I haven't gotten a good vibe from the resource by then, I will switch over to Lynda, which is always legit.